saraswathiTR/E-Commerce-Transaction-Analysis/README.md

-# 🛒 E-Commerce Transaction Analysis — SQL Project
+# 🛒 E-Commerce Transaction Analysis — SQL + Power BI Project

-A complete SQL data analysis project on an e-commerce transactions dataset.
-This project covers basic to advanced SQL concepts including aggregations, joins, subqueries, window functions, and date functions.
+A complete end to end data analysis project on an e-commerce transactions dataset.
+This project covers SQL analysis from basic to advanced level and a Power BI dashboard with interactive visuals.

 ---